hillscottc/hillscottc.github.io/problems/problems_notes.md

 title: Problems Notes
 ---

+- [The Knight’s Tour Problem - dfs][knights]
+- [Strongly Connected Components][strongly_connected]
+- [Graphics Mask - A Simple Dynamic Problem][graphics_mask]
+- [KiloManX, Ammo Problem][kilo_man_x]
-### Word Ladder
+- [BFS, The Word Ladder Problem - Tries][word_ladder]

+### Summaries

-Make collection of nodes that are different by one letter.
+- Word Ladder: Make collection of nodes that are different by one letter.
 Turn that into adjacency lists for each word.
 That would be the tricky part get right.
-But from there, do a breadth-first search to find the closest.

-    def bfs_iter(graph, start, visited=None):
-        visited = [] if not visited else visited q = [start]
-        while q:
-            v = q.pop(0)
-            if not v in visited:
-                visited = visited + [v]
-                q = q + graph[v]
-        return visited

-Or to get the total faster, could use Dijkstra's Algo. (mention)
+But from there, do **BFS** to find the closest.
+Or, to get the total faster, could use Dijkstra's Algo.

+- Coins: dynamic, optimization

+-
 Problems still to think:
 - dags